Forest Hills, Queens: Literature

 Forest Hills was featured as the home setting for the comic book superhero Spider-Man, where under the alias Peter Parker he grew up at 20 Ingram Street (40.712805°N 73.843281°W).
 In the comics the home was depicted as a modest, two-story boarding house run by his Aunt May.

+Music

-The Ramones originated in Forest Hills.
+The Ramones were formed in Forest Hills.
 The band was recognized with the designation in 2017 of Ramones Way at 67th Avenue and 110th Street, in front of Forest Hills High School.

 Simon and Garfunkel both graduated from Forest Hills High School in 1958.
 The duo performed at Forest Hills Stadium in 1966, 1967, 1968, and two nights in 1970.
 Paul Simon returned once again to Forest Hills Stadium in 2016 during his Homeward Bound farewell tour.

 Billy Eichner wrote the parody song "Forest Hills State of Mind" about the neighborhood.

+Video Games

+The 2008 Rockstar Games open-world action-adventure/crime game Grand Theft Auto IV, which is set in a highly accurate parody of New York City called Liberty City, features a parody of Forest Hills called Meadow Hills, located in the borough of Dukes, the GTA equivalent of Queens.
+It also prominently features a parody of the Forest Hills Station called Lynch Street Station, though in the game it's utilized as a station for the Liberty City Subway system (based on the New York City Subway system) rather than its real-life usage as a Long Island Rail Road station.